AlignedIT/IonQ-Demo-HU/README.md

 Presentation and code developed by Alex Khan.

-Portions of code were taken from AWS sample code
+Note: Portions of code were taken from AWS sample code IBM QPU image is the property of IBM

 / This is an introductory set for running IonQ using AWS Braket Service.